E1A/LFI2Keys/README.md

   -p PROXY, --proxy PROXY
                         Proxy URL (e.g., http://127.0.0.1:8080)
-  -v, --verbose         Enable verbose mode for debugging -a, --all             Also search the entire home directory (not just .ssh folder) -c, --continue-on-success
+  -v, --verbose         Enable verbose mode for debugging -a, --all             Also search the entire home directory and additional paths -c, --continue-as-success
                         Continue scanning all users for private keys even after a match is found
 ```